Your World Expands Through What You Perceive

 In that case, it might seem repetitive, but it all comes down to “how do you want to be with him?”
 Just setting the vision for the future.

-If you recognized him as a "cheating boyfriend," can't you also recognize him as a "head-over-heels boyfriend" for you?
+If you recognized him as a “cheating boyfriend,” can’t you also recognize him as a boyfriend who’s “head-over-heels” for you?

 A boyfriend who cheated is a story of the past that came before this very moment.
-The past holds no sway over the present unless you bring it to the forefront yourself.
+The past holds no power over the present unless you bring it to the forefront yourself.

 That’s why it’s all about the “now.”
 In this moment, only “what you think” is being reflected.